byron-ojua/os1-assignment4/README.md

 # One-Time Pads (OTP)
-This is my repo for the OS1 One-Time Pads assignment
+This is my repo for the OS1 One-Time Pads (OTP) assignment

 To automatically compile and start the test script, just type 'make testscript' into the terminal.